-In order to check the catchment area for a particular address, Leeds City Council School Admissions Team can be contacted directly.
+In order to check the catchment area for a particular address, Leeds City Council School Admissions Team can be contacted directly: School admissions (leeds.gov.uk)

 The following online tool is also available: https://forms.leeds.gov.uk/SchoolCatchment

 Living in the catchment area does not guarantee a place at the school.
 Offers will be made in priority order (see oversubscription criteria).